Expert Witness & Litigation Support for Litigants and Attorneys

 • Damages and valuation models with transparent assumptions — detailed schedules and exhibits showing every input, assumption, and sensitivity analysis for economic damages and business valuation opinions.

+Timelines vary with the complexity of the records, the number of claims, the expected work product, and the deadlines set by the matter.
+A straightforward damages opinion may take four to six weeks after records are complete.
+Complex multi-party matters with voluminous records can take longer.
 Whether you are an attorney, business owner, or individual litigant trying to understand whether expert testimony is needed, contact the firm for a confidential consultation about scope, timing, and the records your matter will require.